8 Momentum equation

 \[ \begin{align} \left(\md{\mathbf{v}'}\right)' = \md{\mathbf{v}} - 2\omegabi\times\mathbf{v}' - \omegabi\times\left(\omegabi\times\mathbf{r}\right)\tag{8.27}\label{eq:transformkraft} \end{align} \]

-stress refers to all the forces that a fluid exerts on itself.
-O.B.d.
-A. imagine a cube whose sides are parallel to the coordinate surfaces of a Cartesian coordinate system.
+Stress refers to all forces that a fluid exerts on itself.
+Without loss of generality, imagine a cube whose sides are parallel to the coordinate surfaces of a Cartesian coordinate system.
 The stress is determined by the stress tensor

 \[ \begin{align} T = \left(\begin{array}{ccc} T_{x, x} & T_{x, y} & T_{x, z} \\ T_{y, x} & T_{y, y} & T_{y, z} \\ T_{z, x} & T_{z, y} & T_{z, z} \\ \end{array}\right) \end{align} \]

 described.
 The elements of this tensor have the dimension of a pressure (force per area).
-The i-th line of T describes forces acting on the faces of the cube (anti)parallel to the i-axis.
-The entry in the jth column denotes the force acting on this surface in the j direction if the normal of the surface under consideration is parallel to the i axis, otherwise the signs are swapped.
-This causes compressive forces to always be negative.
+The $i$-th row of $T$ describes forces acting on the faces of the cube (anti)parallel to the $i$-axis.
+The entry in the $j$-th column denotes the force acting on this face in the $j$-direction if the normal of the face under consideration is parallel to the $i$-axis; otherwise the signs are reversed.
+This means that compressive forces are always negative.

 First, the case of a fluid at rest is considered.
 In this case the stress must be isotropic.
-It corresponds to the pressure $p$, so in this case the stress tensor applies
+It corresponds to the pressure $p$, so in this case, for the stress tensor, one has

 \[ \begin{align} T_{i, j} = -p\delta_{i, j}. \end{align} \]

 The sign comes from the convention that compressive forces are always negative.
-Now note the decomposition
+One now writes the decomposition

 \[ \begin{align} T = -p + \tau. \end{align} \]